How well can you speak and understand French? By taking the French proficiency test, you can know your accurate level of fluency and competence.

 DFP can improve your ability to work in local & international French-speaking societies and help develop new connections with French clients and colleagues.
 You can seek business prospects in a global environment.

-To prepare for DFP Business, you must have a good grasp of business-related phrases and communication conventions besides language skills.
+To prepare for DFP Business, you must have a good grasp of business-related phrases, communication conventions, and language skills.
 You can expect tasks that simulate business scenarios, oral and written.

 Many language schools and institutions offer preparatory courses for DFP exams.
 Business French offers five levels, from level A1 to C1.